PS Air Bar hosts pizza party in the snow for children of the Boys & Girls Club - KESQ

 PS Air Bar hosts pizza party in the snow for children of the Boys & Girls Club

-PS Air Bar, a restaurant and bar in downtown Palm Springs, hosted children from The Boys and Girls Club for a Christmas experience they won’t forget.
+PS Air Bar, a local restaurant and bar in downtown Palm Springs (located in the back of Bouschet) hosted kids from the Boys & Girls Club of Palm Springs for a Christmas experience on Wednesday: 'Flight to the North Pole.'

-The unique venue looks like you're inside an airplane.
-It opened after a retired flight attendant had a dream to create a space inspired by travel around the world.

-Today, he opened up that space because he wanted to share it with kids who have had a difficult year due to the pandemic.
+The venue, which resembles a vintage airplane, opened after a retired flight attendant, Tom Beatty, had a dream to create a space inspired by travel around the world.
+Beatty wanted to share that experience with kids who have had a difficult year due to the pandemic.
+Boys and girls came aboard on Wednesday afternoon for a pizza party in the snow — receiving gifts donated from the local community.

-“Being a business here in Palm Springs we wanted to choose an organization especially during these times during COVID…a lot of these children have been in their homes and a chance to get out and just enjoy an afternoon and be a child again,” said Tom Beatty, co-owner of the PS Air Bar and Bouschet.
+“Being a business here in Palm Springs, we wanted to choose an organization especially during these times during COVID…a lot of these children have been in their homes and we wanted to give them a chance to get out and just enjoy an afternoon and be a child again," said Beatty, co-owner, PS Air Bar.

-Other local businesses helped pull off the Christmas giveaway.
-PS Air Bar held another event Wednesday night with proceeds benefiting the Make-a-Wish Foundation.
+Other local businesses, including Shakey's Pizza Parlour and Monster Shakes helped pull off the Christmas giveaway.
+PS Air Bar hosted another event from 7-9 p.m. with proceeds benefiting the Make-A-Wish foundation.

 Comments